-SD Card
+SD Card/SSD

-To edit the settings for the SD card, select System > Storage Management > SD Card.
+To edit the settings for SD cards, select System > Storage Management > SD Card.
+To edit the settings for SSD cards, select System > Storage Management > SSD.

-You can implement local recording to the microSD/SDHC/SDXC card with up to 1 TB capacity.
+You can implement local recording to two microSD/SDHC/SDXC cards with up to 1 TB capacity each and two SSD cards with up to 8 TB capacity each.

-This page shows the capacity information of the storage medium and a recording list with all the recording files saved on the memory card.
-You can also format the storage medium and implement automatic recording cleanup through the setting page.
+This page shows the capacity information of the selected storage medium and a recording list with all recorded files.
+You can also format the storage media and implement automatic recording cleanup through the setting page.

 To implement recording on a storage medium, please go to the Recording page (see Recording, p.
-80).
+77).